Custom Models vs. Library Models

 f = fittype(expr)

-fittypeobject for the MATLAB expression contained in the string, cell array, or anonymous function
+fittypeobject for the MATLAB expression contained in the character vector, string scalar, cell array, string array, or anonymous function

-a string or anonymous function, then the toolbox uses a nonlinear
+is a string or anonymous function, then the toolbox uses a nonlinear fitting algorithm.

 For more details on linear fitting, see Selecting Linear Fitting at the Command Line.